ionparticle/seedbox/README.md

 # Seedbox Monitor

 Quick project to get some stats from my seedbox.
+Also more of a technology testing platform for me to play with unfamiliar stuff.
+Linux only, tested on Ubuntu 12.04, meant for dedicated seedboxes that can be used as servers too.

+## Dependencies

+* [vnstat/vnstati](http://humdi.net/vnstat/): Logs network bandwidth usage, persistant across reboots.

 ## Stack
 * Web app framework: [Flask](http://flask.pocoo.org/)